IdentityPython/SATOSA/doc/README.md

 and all of them can be developed by anyone and shared with everyone.

-Other people that have been working with the SaToSa proxy, have built extentions mainly in the form of additional micro-services that are shared to be used by anyone.
+Other people that have been working with the SaToSa proxy, have built extensions mainly in the form of additional micro-services that are shared to be used by anyone.

-- SUNET maintains a small collection of extentions that focus around the SWAMID policies.
+- SUNET maintains a small collection of extensions that focus around the SWAMID policies.
-  The extentions are licensed under the Apache2.0 license.
+  The extensions are licensed under the Apache2.0 license.
   You can find the code using the following URL:

   - https://github.com/SUNET/swamid-satosa/